 In music, connections occur over long periods of time - a riff, a whole song long forgotten, is never really forgotten.

 Of the tracks on Full Cream, the standout track was "Spoonful" - at the time I thought is was weirdly wonderful, very different.
-Fast forward 40 years or so and I come across a reference to the fact that Howlin' Wolf recorded this song.
-Although I knew some of Howlin' Wolf's music, the fact that he recorded "Spoonful" had evaded me.
+Fast forward 40 years or so and I come across a reference to the fact that Howlin' Wolf originally recorded this song.
+Although I knew some of Howlin' Wolf's music, the fact that he recorded "Spoonful" had evaded me until then.
 I researched his version which also led me to Willie Dixon.

 I have chosen to include Howlin' Wolf's version here due to it's overall brilliance but it is really Cream's version that planted the seed all those years ago.